jagrutgala/Code-Notes/NodeJs/Modules.md

 >
 > `.json` extension is not mandatory, but if not given Node will try to find `<filename>.js` file first and load that instead of `<filenaeme.json` file.
 > So it is a best practice to keep the `.json` extension.

+# Built-In Modules

+Built-In Modules: Modules that NodeJs ships with

+## node Protocol

+`node:` is called the node protocol.
+(It is a recently introduced feature) When importing a built-in module `node:` is optional.

+Why to use node protocol?

+- Makes it perfectly clear that it is a built-in module.
+- It make import identifier a valid absolute url.

+`node:` is called the node protocol.
+(It is a recently introduced feature) When importing a built-in module `node:` is optional.

+Why to use node protocol?

+- Makes it perfectly clear that it is a built-in module.
+- It make import identifier a valid absolute url.